DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/python/otel.md

 To configure OpenTelemetry to use the Datadog trace provider:

-1. If you have not yet read the instructions for auto-instrumentation and setup, start with the [Python Setup Instructions][].
+1. If you have not yet read the instructions for auto-instrumentation and setup, start with the [Python Setup Instructions][1].

 1. Set `DD_TRACE_OTEL_ENABLED` environment variable to `true`.